ArchivesNationalesFR/rico-converter/eaccpf2rico/ricoconverter-doc/src/main/resources/markdown/index.md

 _Home_

-# EAC-CPF 2 RiC-O Converter
+# RiC-O Converter

-Welcome to the EAC-CPF 2 RiC-O converter documentation !
+Welcome to the RiC-O converter documentation !

 The documentation is divided in these sections :